raphaelsty/cherche/docs/generate/rag.md

 # RAG Generator

-RAG Generator allows to use Hugging Face pre-trained sequence to sequence model as part of a neural search pipeline.
-These models can be trained to generate a relevant response to a query by concatenating the query itself with relevant documents.
+RAG Generator allows using Hugging Face pre-trained sequence to sequence model as part of a neural search pipeline.
+In addition, these models generate a relevant response to a query by concatenating the query itself with relevant documents.

 ## Pre-trained